 The Festival de l'Escaouette is in August and has activities with music, song and dance.
 This is the best way to experience acadian culture.
 Les Trois Pignons will be able to give you complete details of all activities.

 There are also a couple of restaurants/pubs in the village that offer not only good food but live music.
 Check out the Doryman Pub & Grill, Laurie's House Resto & Lounge and Le Gabriel Restaurant.
-These are all located on the main street so they are easy to find!
+These are all located on the main street so are easy to find!